Mikael Nyqvist interview – A snapshot of life behind the scenes with Carol Reed's creator

 Mikael: I have none of my games on Steam.
 Some shady publisher who’s never paid me a dollar has put up two of my games there, however.
 I’ve contacted Steam several times about this, but never received a reply.
 I can’t say that I’m too keen about ever publishing anything there.

-My games have been on various platforms though the years, but that has always been handled by publishers.
+My games have been on various platforms through the years, but that has always been handled by publishers.
 I don’t have the energy, and am too disillusioned, to handle stuff like that anymore.

 I have some of my games on WildTangent Games, though.